pubnub/pic32-prod/README.md

 for each of your configurations.
 Also, you will have to add the headers to your project yourself.

-And as the last option, you may copy the files from the library (at the moment of this writing, those are: pubnub.c pubnub.h pubnubStatic.c pubnubStatic.h) to your project.
+As the last option, you may copy the source files from the library (at the moment of this writing, those are: pubnub.c pubnub.h pubnubStatic.c pubnubStatic.h) to your project.
 This is similar to option 1., but more work.

 In any case, you have to link against the Harmony library, because that is what Pubnub PIC32 Harmony library uses.
-We use the TCPIP, TCPIP_DNS, SYS_TMR, and, optionally, TCPIP_SSL modules from Harmony.
+We use the `TCPIP`, `TCPIP_DNS`, `SYS_TMR`, and, optionally, `TCPIP_SSL` modules from Harmony.
 Keep in mind that these modules use other Harmony modules.

 The way you link against Harmony is up to you - most Harmony examples have the source files included in the project, but you may define your